Why Does Pregnancy Nausea Come And Go? | Understanding Waves

 Physical Changes in the Body

-The digestive system slows down significantly during pregnancy due to hormonal influences.
+The digestive system slows down significantly during pregnancy because rising progesterone relaxes smooth-muscle tone in the stomach and intestines, delaying gastric emptying.
 This slowdown can cause food to linger longer in the stomach, leading to bloating and discomfort.
 On days when digestion feels sluggish or off-kilter, nausea may rear its head more forcefully.

 Additionally, as the uterus expands throughout pregnancy, it puts pressure on surrounding organs.
 This pressure can lead to reflux or heartburn—common culprits behind feelings of nausea.
 Some women report feeling fine one moment but suddenly overwhelmed by queasiness due to these physical shifts.